Cruise through the tangle of Kalimantan’s wild jungles and lush rainforests as you search for orangutans in the heart of Indonesian Borneo.

 Enjoy dinner this evening on board the boat surrounded by the beauty of nature.
 (L,D)

-Continue navigating for about two hours to reach Camp Leakey.
+Continue navigating for about two hours to reach Camp Leakey with lunch is served on board just before arriving.
 Housing the largest population of orangutans in the world, it is the most famous place for orangutan research.
 Over the years as many as 200 orangutans have been reintroduced to the wild here.
 Today, the camp only operates as a feeding platform, but orangutans are still fed and medically monitored by the local rangers.
-There are only three feeding platforms in Tanjung Puting providing supplementary food to the orangutans so as to limit their reliance on feeding and to encourage them to forage in the jungle.
+There are only three feeding platforms in Tanjung Puting providing supplementary food to the orangutans to limit their reliance on feeding and to encourage them to forage in the jungle.

-At this time of the day, many proboscis monkeys, found only in Borneo, can be seen gathering in large groups around the banks of the river (excellent photo opportunity.)
+At this time of the day, many proboscis monkeys, found only in Borneo, can be seen gathering in large groups around the banks of the river creating an excellent photo opportunity.
 There is also a chance to spot a few orangutans in this area as they come to pick up fruit from the pandan trees in the late afternoon.

 Dinner is served onboard the boat.
 (B,L,D)